-Spectrum allows you to access your data lake files from within your Redshift data warehouse without having to go through an ingestion process.
-This makes data management easier, while also reducing data latency since you aren’t waiting for ETL jobs to be written and processed.
+Spectrum allows you to access your data lake files from within your Redshift data warehouse, without having to go through an ingestion process.
+This makes data management easier.
+This also reduces data latency since you aren’t waiting for ETL jobs to be written and processed.

-With Spectrum, you continue to use SQL to connect to and read AWS S3 object stores in addition to Redshift, which means there are no new tools to learn and it allows you to leverage your existing skillsets.
+With Spectrum, you continue to use SQL to connect to and read AWS S3 object stores in addition to Redshift.
+This means there are no new tools to learn and it allows you to leverage your existing skillsets to query Redshift.
 Under the hood, Spectrum is breaking the user queries into filtered subsets that run concurrently.
 These can be distributed across thousands of nodes to enhance the performance and can be scaled to query exabytes of data.
 The data is then sent back to your Redshift cluster for final processing.